BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_1_Creating_Secrets_from_the_Command_Line.md

 # 10.1: Creating Secrets from the Command Line

-Bitcoin addresses are ultimately built on a hierarchy of secrets.
+Bitcoin addresses are built on a hierarchy of secrets.
 In an HD wallet, a seed leads to a master key which leads to an account key which leads to address keys.
-However, in Bitcoin Core, you never see the seed, even though it's the fundamental use of interoperability for the wider Bitcoin ecosystem.
+However, in Bitcoin Core, you never see the seed, even though it's the fundamental unit of interoperability for the wider Bitcoin ecosystem.
 This section shows you how to create a seed, which we'll import into Bitcoin Core over the course of this chapter.

 ## Understand How Seeds Work

 A seed is a secret.
 It's a large number.
-As we discussed in [§3.4](03_4_Understanding_the_Descriptor_Wallet.md), it's also the foundation of a hierarchy of secrets:
+As discussed in [§3.4](03_4_Understanding_the_Descriptor_Wallet.md), it's also the foundation of a hierarchy of secrets: